cmancushman/StackBase/README.md

 }];
 ```

 We already have a numeric column (id), so we should give this table a text column.
-Before we can do that, we need to give our file a StackBase Table property.
-Add the following to your .h file:
+Before we can do that, we need to add a property to our code.
+Put the following to your .h file:

 ```objective-c
 @property StackBaseTable *table;